- 1Spain: An attractive country for investment

 - Industries favoring the introduction of new technologies and the provision of services in the information technologies and communication subsectors.

-- Services which significantly enhance trade networks and structures.
+- Services which significantly enhance trade structures.

 4.1.2 Types of eligible investments

 The types of investment eligible for incentives are new or first-time use fixed assets, referring to the following investment items: